What have been the major recent developments in sustainable investing?

 What’s your outlook for the rest of the year?

-Is there one chart that has caught your eye?
+Is there one chart that’s currently catching your eye?

 Andrea Quapp highlights the fact both stocks and bonds are currently attractively rated, which is presenting her with asset allocation opportunities.
 She also mentions the importance of innovations such as artificial intelligence and, specifically for Switzerland, the appeal of the Swiss real estate market.